orb-lang/helm/doc/md/design/raga-refactor.md

 all pretty much the same command \(delete\), with arguments \(motion and count\)\.
 How does `emacs` `evil-mode` handle this?

+Also, apparently sufficiently long pastes do in fact result in multiple calls to `onseq`, so we may need to hold on to the beginning of one and wait for the rest\.

+##### Real\-time interaction with the terminal vs\. buffered input

+If we want to e\.g\. read the current cursor position, we do this by writing to the terminal, then immediately reading from stdin\.
+This is fine if stdin never has a backlog of input, but if it does, we may read something other than the response to our query\.
+We should be able to hand off this information such that it doesn't get lost while we search for the info we actually wanted\.

+##### Overlays and fallback to "default" behavior

+Some ragas \(Search and Complete come to mind\) are really more like overlays on top of e\.g\.
+Nerf, and in many cases they want to check a condition, do something special in one case, and fall back to whatever Nerf would have done otherwise\.
+Or, do something special and then also do whatever Nerf would have done\.
+Right now this is handled differently depending on whether we're shifting modes or not\-\-if the "overlay" is going away, we can set `modeS.action_complete = false`, but if it's sticking around, we have to explicitly call \`Nerf\(modeS, category, value\)\`\.
+Seems like it might be good for these to work the same way?
+It helps a bit if the overlay\-ing is happening at the keymap level, rather than directly implementing a new function of the same name/in the same slot—"disregard the keymap that you found me in and re\-dispatch" could be a reasonable operation for the resolver to have\.

+Additionally or alternatively, I know you \[Sam\] have mentioned pre\- and post\-hooks\.
+I know vaguely what those words mean but not how you intend to apply them here, but I could see a mechanism like that doing some or all of what we want here\.

+Ah, also\.
+Sometimes we want to replace \(or hook\) a particular behavior

+rather than a particular
+keybinding
+\.
+Like, `Complete` effectively hooks what in `emacs` or `readline` would be called `self-insert` to accept when a non\-identifier character is typed\. `emacs` lets you remap a command name to another command name \(only one level deep though, you can't remap a \-> b and b
+\-> c and expect that to remap a \-> c\), should we support that?

 ### \[ \] Ragas, Zones, shifts